Historical Count, part 3: Funnels and behavioral cohorts

 And the user has performed the events in this order: BBABAB.

-• Event_a (the one in the specified time frame) was performed before the second occurrence of event_b.
+• event_a (the occurrance within the specified time period) happened before the second occurrence of event_b

 Note

-When using Historical Count filters on the same events that happen within the same second, users will appear to have dropped off.
-This is because the funnel query does not distinguish between events that happen within the same second, but the Historical Count filter does.
+When using Historical Count filters on the same events that happen within the same second, users appear to have dropped off.
+This is because the funnel query doesn't distinguish between events that happen within the same second, but the Historical Count filter does.

 Historical Count in behavioral cohorts

-Historical Count and behavioral cohorts are related but are distinct concepts in Amplitude.
+Historical Count and behavioral cohorts are related but separate concepts in Amplitude.

-A behavior cohort can be used to define a group of users who took a specific action with a certain frequency in a specific time frame—for example, users who completed a workout five times in the last 30 days.
+A behavior cohort can define a group of users who took a specific action with a certain frequency within a specific time period.
+For example, users who completed a workout five times in the last 30 days.
 A fitness company might want to know which of its users fit this description, as it may be their definition of a recent power user.

 Conversely, Historical Count allows you to pinpoint a user’s fifth workout.
-So if they completed only two workouts in the last 30 days, but had also completed three workouts prior to that, the most recent workout was actually their fifth.
-This is an important distinction, because a user’s fifth workout overall could also mark an important milestone in their overall user lifecycle: they have now transitioned into a group of users that are highly likely to retain long-term, or be a frequent purchaser.
+So if they completed only two workouts in the last 30 days, but had also completed three workouts before that, the most recent workout was actually their fifth.
+This is an important distinction, as a user’s fifth workout overall could also mark an important milestone in their overall user lifecycle in that they have now transitioned into a long-term group of users.

 Amplitude allows users to combine the power of both, by creating a cohort with historical count as a condition.
 You can also see the cohort population over time as well.

-To add Historical Count to a behavioral cohort, see our Help Center article on creating a behavioral cohort in Amplitude.
+To add Historical Count to a behavioral cohort, review Creating a behavioral cohort in Amplitude.

 Was this page helpful?